 But weeds also crowd out other plants.
 Plants want to have space to grow.
 Just think how you feel if you enter a crowded bus, elevator or train.
 Not great, right?
 Well plants are the same.
 They are not going to grow to their fullest size and produce the nicest flowers, fruit or vegetable if they have weeds elbowing them out of the way.

 Weeds also can shade other plants.
 Let’s say you just transplanted some vegetable plants out or direct seeded some seeds into the garden.
-If there are weeds or if weeds grow up and shade those transplants or newly sprouted seeds, you will notice an impact.
+If there are weeds or if weeds grow up and shade those transplants or newly sprouted seeds, you’ll notice an impact.
 It may not completely kill the plants but they will be stunted in growth.

 Finally weeds can be dangerous.
 There are many weeds which are highly poisonous, either through ingestion or contact.
 You definitely want to be aware of what weeds in your area are classified as poisonous and eradicate them right away if you find them.
 In some cases you may have to get an expert in to remove them if they get too big.